Why should I study nonprofit management?

 Start by asking yourself this: Are you committed to achieving a mission and influencing change while doing meaningful

 work?
-If so, our MNM program will prepare you for career opportunities in fields like health services, education,
+If so, our Master of Nonprofit Management degree program will prepare you for career opportunities in fields like health services, education,

 social assistance, arts and culture, environmental protection and economic development.